Singapore Income Tax: Tax Residency & Tax Rates 2023

 After filing your personal income tax returns, you will receive your Notice of Assessment (NOA) or tax bill by September.
 The tax bill will indicate the amount of tax you have to pay.

-You need to pay the full amount of tax within 30 days of receiving your Notice of Assessment.
-This is regardless of whether you have informed the tax authority about your objection.
-If your tax remains outstanding after 30 days, a penalty will be imposed.
+Subsequently, within 30 days of receiving your Notice of Assessment, you must pay the full tax amount, irrespective of whether you have informed the tax authority about your objection.
+Furthermore, penalty charges apply if your tax remains outstanding after 30 days.

-In Singapore, income tax in the year of assessment (YA) is calculated based on the income in the previous financial or calendar year.
+In Singapore, the government computes income tax for the year of assessment (YA).
+This tax is based on income earned in the previous fiscal or calendar year.

 Year of Assessment (YA): The YA is the year in which income tax is calculated and charged.
 Each YA begins on 1 January and ends on 31 December.